MM-360/UCL_MSc_Project_2024/README.md

 # Install

-To install the dependencies please install the requirements.txt on a new conda environment.
+To install the dependencies please install the environment.yaml file to a new conda environment or if you prefer pip please use the requirements.txt

-And for conda users:
+For conda users:
 ```bash
 conda create --name myenv
 conda activate myenv